 Having the desire to learn piano from age 7 Christine, a self taught pianist began composing for her instrument.
 Having had little education in the forms of music theory and composition Christine began by composing piano pieces for high school assessments and has now expanded her compositional theories and practices from the experience and advice accumulated from her time spent at the Sydney Conservatorium of Music.
 Christine’s first commission and performance of her own work was at her sister’s wedding in 2004, since then Christine has also performed at local venues and functions and is currently recording a collection of her solo piano pieces.

 Having composed for a variety of different ensembles performed at the Conservatorium, Christine has had her works performed in the reopening of Jamberoo School of Arts, 60secs and ANEMOI.
-Having taught piano for over 15 years Christine is currently keeping busy doing what she loves, teaching a diverse group of students piano, volunteering as a piano teacher at Mission Australia;s Triple Care Farm and playing at Church.
+Having taught piano for over 15 years Christine is currently keeping busy doing what she loves; teaching a diverse group of students piano and music therapy.
+Christine also volunteers as a piano teacher at Mission Australia’s Triple Care Farm and is the current Music Director 10am service at Kiama Anglican Church.